 Nothing says summer to me like Peaches do.
 I'm lucky my friends own a peach orchard, so I can literally eat them till I'm sick.
 This year they made it into my favorite Peach Jalapeno BBQ Sauce, jam is already in the pantry and a crazy good pizza recipe was created, that I just may not share.
 Fine I'll share if you do me a favor.

 My birthday is coming up right around the corner, and I was hoping in lieu of gifts you wouldn't mind making me a pretzel.
 Miss Foodiva threatened (okay, maybe asked politely) that we have a pretzel challenge.
 She even went as far as to imply that she was going to kick my pretzel cooking ***.
 Do you really believe anything I say at this point?

 The rules, well there are none.
 So if you love me, make me a pretzel and post it on Sunday August 14, 2011.
 Send me a link and I will link us all up in another post.
-If you love me even more, I'll give you my address and I'll be waiting for the postman to arrive with that bottle of Patron Silver and my chocolates from Lula's.
+If you love me even more, I'll give you my address and I'll be waiting for the postman to arrive with that bottle of Patron Silver and some gourmet chocolates.
 If you need a basic pretzel recipe you can refer to this recipe.
 You can fill them or not, use your imagination.